setms/book/docs/requirements/digest/management.md

 Changes in requirements are inevitable:

 - Stakeholders don't know precisely what they want at te beginning of the project.
-- Stakeholders can sometimes articulate what they want only after seeing something that doesn't quite match their vision.
+- Stakeholders can sometimes articulate what they want precisely only after seeing something that doesn't quite match their vision.
 - Business needs may change during the course of the project.

+**Requirements management** includes all activities that maintain the integrity, accuracy, and currency of requirements agreements throughout the project.
+The business analyst sets up requirement storage mechanisms, defines attributes, coordinate status, and monitors changes.

+Each requirement is one record in a Requirements Management (RM) system.
+Requirements have attributes, like origin, creation date, priority, and status.
+Common statuses include proposed, drafted, approved, in progress, implemented, verified, and rejected.
+Tracking the distribution of statuses throughout the project is a powerful management technique.

+**Version control** uniquely identifies different versions of requirements and requirement sets.
+RM tools offer version control and more.